Trump judges and nominees who have fought equal access to quality public education

-Andrew Brasher (Middle District of Alabama, Nominated to Eleventh Circuit) defended an Alabama law retaliating against the Alabama Education Association by restricting its members’ ability to pay dues to the association unless it stopped engaging in any political activity.
+Andrew Brasher (Middle District of Alabama; Eleventh Circuit) defended an Alabama law retaliating against the Alabama Education Association by restricting its members’ ability to pay dues to the association unless it stopped engaging in any political activity.

 Michael Brennan (Seventh Circuit) wrote a letter highlighting his efforts in support of school choice in Wisconsin, and specifically his efforts to “protect choice schools from overburdensome government regulations.”